OmarMostafa20/django-cli-chatbot/README.md

 Contributions are welcomed from all corners of the realm.
 To contribute:

 1. Fork the repository.
-2. Create your feature branch (git checkout -b feature/AmazingFeature).
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (git commit -am 'Add some AmazingFeature').
+3. Commit your changes (`git commit -am 'Add some AmazingFeature'`).
-4. Push to the branch (git push origin feature/AmazingFeature).
+4. Push to the branch (`git push origin feature/AmazingFeature`).
 5. Open a Pull Request.

-Please ensure your contributions adhere to the project's coding style and standards.
-All spells and incantations should be thoroughly tested before submission.
+Ensure contributions adhere to the project's standards, thoroughly testing new functionalities.